brandur/sorg/content/drafts/webhooks.md

 no guarantees that they'll be received that way.
-A lot of the time this isn't a big problem, but it does mean that a "delete" event for a resource could be received before its "create" event, and consumers must be able to tolerate this sort of inconsistency.
+A lot of the time this isn't a big problem, but it does mean that a "delete" event for a resource could be received before its "create" event, and consumers must be tolerant.

-Ideally speaking, a real time stream would be reliable enough that a consumer could use it as an [ordered append-only log][log] which could be used to manage state in a database.
+Ideally, a real time stream would be reliable enough that a consumer could use it as an [ordered append-only log][log] which could be used to manage state in a database.
 Webhooks are not this system.

 ### Version upgrades (#versioning)